OSU Outdoor School COVID-19 Information (5/14/2020 update)

 Greetings Oregon outdoor school family,

 As you are likely aware, COVID-19 (commonly referred to as the CORONA virus) is a growing concern here in Oregon and across the globe.
-On Thursday, Governor Kate Brown announced several statewide responses which included the closure of K-12 schools through the end of March.
-Additionally, many universities including OSU have recommended strategies to help contain and mitigate the spread of the disease including moving classes to online platforms and canceling large gatherings.
+On Thursday March, 13, 2020, Governor Kate Brown announced several statewide responses which included the closure of K-12 schools through the end of March, which has since been extended through the end of the 2019-2020 school year.
+Additionally, many universities including Oregon State University (OSU) have recommended strategies to help contain and mitigate the spread of the disease including moving classes to online platforms and canceling large gatherings.
 While these actions are designed to protect our most vulnerable populations, we fully recognize the burden these decisions have on districts, families, and outdoor school providers across Oregon, including the financial challenges that program cancellations can cause.

-The Oregon State University Extension Service Outdoor School Program’s (ODS) response to the pending COVID-19 threat is based on three primary objectives:
+The OSU Extension Service Outdoor School Program’s (ODS) response to the pending COVID-19 threat is based on three primary objectives:

 - We aim to do everything possible to keep students, staff, educators, and families safe from the illness.

 - We aim to help reduce the negative impact of cancelations or reduction in outdoor school programming on districts, providers, and students.

 - We aim to ensure students impacted by cancelations still have a similar or replacement outdoor school or outdoor education learning experience.

 Specifically, we recognize that districts and providers have already incurred significant staffing, food, transportation, site reservation, planning, and supply costs.
 We also recognize that a disruption in programming would potentially harm the seasonal outdoor school educators and staff and cause irreparable harm to the statewide outdoor school capacity, potentially rolling back the progress made over the last three years.